HEART DISEASE: A SERIOUS PROBLEM

-Not only are fish a great source of lean protein, they are also the richest source of omega-3 fats.
+Not only are fish a great source of lean protein, but they are also the richest source of omega-3 fats.
 These anti-inflammatory fats lower triglyceride levels, LDL cholesterol, and even reduce the formation of clots in your arteries.
 Together, this cleans and unclogs arteries, which in turn prevents heart disease.

 An intake of 1 portion, 2 to 3 times a week is recommended by the American Heart Association.
 This can be of any fish available in the market including salmon, tuna, trout, mackerel, and cod.
 Most importantly, fish is easy to cook.
-It can be baked, steamed, grilled, and added to a curry, salad or even some pasta.
+It can be baked, steamed, grilled, and added to a curry, salad, or even some pasta.

 Nuts and seeds contain high quantities of poly- and monounsaturated fats, minerals, and phytosterols.
 How are these helpful?
 Unsaturated fats lower LDL cholesterol levels, minerals lower blood pressure, and phytosterols compete with cholesterol for absorption in the digestive system.

 Walnuts and unsalted almonds are among the best nuts for heart health.
-Ideal seeds include chia, sunflower, pumpkin and flaxseeds.
+Ideal seeds include chia, sunflower, pumpkin, and flaxseeds.
 However, limited consumption of nuts and seeds is recommended, specifically one small handful a day, as the high content of monounsaturated fats also makes these foods calorie-dense.
-Nuts and seeds can be eaten as standalone snacks or added to granola, smoothies, salads and soups.
+Nuts and seeds can be eaten as standalone snacks or added to granola, smoothies, salads, and soups.